ZingyTomato/Harmony-Music/README.md

 options:
-  -h, --help            show this help message and exit -t, --trending        Displays the top 20 trending tracks around the world.
+  -h, --help            show this help message and exit -t, --trending        Displays the top 20 trending tracks worldwide.
-  -p, --persist         Ensures the queue's content is persistent and that tracks aren't
-                        deleted after being played.
-  -pl, --playlist       See your current playlists and create new ones.
+  -p, --playlist        View existing playlists or create new ones.
-  -v, --version         View the program's current version.
+  -v, --version         Display the current version of the program.
   -dl, --disable-lyrics
-                        Disables synced lyrics from showing up in MPV.
+                        Disable synchronized lyrics display in MPV.
 ```

 ## 🏥 Contributing